 - B. The influent pipe shall enter the receiving chamber 2 1⁄2 inches above the invert of the effluent piping. - C. On the influent piping, inside the receiving chamber, a sanitary tee of the same size pipe in the vertical position with the top unplugged shall be provided as a turndown. - D. To provide air circulation and to prevent "air lock", a pipe (nipple) installed in the top tee shall extend to a minimum of six (6) inches of clearance from the grease interceptor ceiling, but not less than the influent pipe diameter.
-A pipe installed in the bottom of the tee shall extend to a point of 2/3 the depth of the tank. - E. The influent and effluent piping shall be made of Schedule 40 PVC or equivalent material. - F. The effluent piping shall be no smaller than the influent piping, but in no case smaller than four (4) inches ID. - G. The effluent piping shall extend to 12 inches above the floor of the grease interceptor and shall be made of non-collapsible material.
-The minimum acceptable material for the effluent piping is Schedule 40 PVC. - H. The effluent piping shall contain a tee installed vertically with a pipe (nipple) installed in the top of the tee to extend to a minimum of six (6) inches clearance from the grease interceptor ceiling, but not less than the pipe diameter, with the top open.
-The minimum acceptable material for the outlet tee is Schedule 40 PVC.
+A pipe installed in the bottom of the tee shall extend to a point of 2/3 the depth of the tank. - E. The influent and effluent piping shall be made of Schedule 40 PVC or equivalent material. - F. The effluent piping shall be no smaller than the influent piping, but in no case smaller than four (4) inches ID. - G. The effluent piping shall extend to 12 inches above the floor of the grease interceptor - H. The effluent piping shall contain a tee installed vertically with a pipe (nipple) installed in the top of the tee to extend to a minimum of six (6) inches clearance from the grease interceptor ceiling, but not less than the pipe diameter, with the top open.